-What can I do to manage brain problems?
+What can you do to manage chemo brain?

 Experts have been studying memory for a long time.
-There are many resources that might help you sharpen your mental abilities and manage the problems that might come with chemo brain.
-Some things that you can do are:
+There are many things that you can do to help you sharpen your mental abilities and manage chemo brain.
+Some examples are:

-- Use a detailed daily planner.
+- Use a detailed daily planner or your smart phone.
 Keeping everything in one place makes it easier to find the reminders you may need.
-Serious planner users keep track of their appointments and schedules, “to do” lists, important dates, websites, phone numbers and addresses, meeting notes, and even movies they’d like to see or books they’d like to read.
+You might want to keep track of appointments and schedules, “to do” lists, important dates, websites, phone numbers and addresses, meeting notes, and even movies you’d like to see or books you’d like to read.